davidspiegelman/toggle-boot-efi/README.md

 ### Usage

-Open in Script Editor and do any of the following to run:
+Open `script.applescript` in Script Editor and do any of the following to run:

 - Run (command-R)
 - Save as compiled script (.scpt) to ~/Library/Scripts/